Bhoomika-Sahyadri-ECE/samsung-riscv/README.md

 # RISC-V Internship program powered by SAMSUNG and VSD
-The program is based on the RISC-V architecture and uses open-source tools to teach people about VLSI chip design and RISC-V. The instructor for this internship is Kunal Ghosh Sir.
+Description: This is a RISC-V Internship using VSDSquadron Mini based on RISC-V architecture and uses open-source tools to teach students about VLSI SoC design and RISC-V. The instructor and guide for this internship program is Mr. Kunal Ghosh, Co-Founder of VSD.

-# Basic Details
+# About Me

 Name: Bhoomika H Salian

 College: Sahyadri College of Engineering and Management